garylirocks/quickrefs/azure-backup.markdown

   - When you restore from a recovery point, you can restore the whole VM or just specific files
   - Requires VM Agent been installed on the VM

 - Azure Site Recovery

+  - Run on virtual or physical machines
+  - Replicates continuously for Azure and VMware VMs
+  - Replication frequency for Hyper-V is as low as 30 seconds
   - Can replicate to any Azure region
   - Protect from major disaster scenarios when a whole region experiences an outage
   - The managed disks are replicated to DR site, VMs are created in DR site when failover occurs